vvscode/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-miscellaneous.md

 Please see the [Apple iOS SDK documentation on the class AVAudioSession](http://developer.apple.com/library/ios/#documentation/AVFoundation/Reference/AVAudioSession_ClassReference/Reference Reference.html) for details on how to request permission to use the microphone.

-## Request user permission for using the camera
+## Request User Permission for Using the Camera

 The same rule applies to request user permission for using the camera.
 In iOS, the user must explicitly grant your app permission to access device cameras or microphones for photo, video, or audio capture.
 Your app must provide an explanation for its use of capture devices using the NSCameraUsageDescription and NSMicrophoneUsageDescription Info.plist keys; iOS displays this explanation when initially asking the user for permission, and thereafter in the Settings app.